Joy MacPhail

-Joy Kathryn MacPhail CM OBC (born March 6, 1952) is a Canadian former politician in British Columbia.
+Joy Kathryn MacPhail CM OBC (born March 6, 1952) is a former Canadian politician in British Columbia.
 A longtime member of the British Columbia New Democratic Party, she served as a member of the Legislative Assembly (MLA) from 1991 to 2005 and as a Minister of the Crown from 1993 to 1999, and 2000–2001.

 Background

 MacPhail was born in Hamilton, Ontario.
-After studying economics at the University of Western Ontario, MacPhail earned a PhD in Labour Studies at the London School of Economics.
+After studying economics at the University of Western Ontario, MacPhail earned a [diploma] in Labour Studies at the London School of Economics.

 Prior to her election, MacPhail was a spokesperson for the B.C.
 Federation of Labour and an executive assistant to the Federation's then-president, Ken Georgetti.

 Political career

 MLA and Minister

-MacPhail was first elected to the British Columbia Legislature in 1991 as the MLA for Vancouver-Hastings, and served in the cabinets of three NDP premiers.
+MacPhail was first elected to the British Columbia Legislature in 1991 as the MLA for Vancouver-Hastings and served in the cabinets of three NDP premiers.

 Under Premier Mike Harcourt, she served as Minister of Social Services from 1993 to 1996.
 Under Premier Glen Clark, she briefly remained Minister of Social Services, before a cabinet shuffle moved MacPhail into the position of Minister of Health from 1996 to 1998.
 MacPhail's final cabinet position in the Clark government was as Minister of Finance from 1998 to her departure in 1999, leaving Clark's cabinet at a time when it was suffering from increasing dissent and scandal.

 As Finance Minister, MacPhail was tasked with delivering a deficit budget in the aftermath of the 1997 Asian financial crisis, which caused a brief recession in British Columbia.
 MacPhail and the NDP opted for a Keynesian approach to the recession, investing in major construction projects like the Vancouver Trade and Convention Centre and investment in the SkyTrain network, all of which were criticized by then-opposition leader Gordon Campbell.

 Bid for party leadership

-Upon Clark's resignation at NDP leader, MacPhail ran for the party's leadership.
+Upon Clark's resignation as NDP leader, MacPhail ran for the party's leadership.
 MacPhail was characterized in the media as a centrist, promising a Tony Blair-style move to the Third Way and a focus on tax cuts and balanced budgets.

 As fellow contender Ujjal Dosanjh consolidated more support, MacPhail withdrew from the race, throwing her support behind Dosanjh to prevent a victory by the Clark-endorsed Gordon Wilson, who was serving as Minister of Education at the time.
 Wilson, who had jumped from the British Columbia Liberals to the Progressive Democratic Alliance before joining the NDP, would eventually withdraw from the race and endorse Agriculture Minister Corky Evans, who would lose to Dosanjh on the first ballot.
 Under Dosanjh, she was the Deputy Premier and served as Minister of Labour and, later, Minister of Education.